Last updated on March 3rd, 2022

 Guava is more than just a low sugar content fruit.
-It helps with many health issues that range anywhere from constipation, diarrhea, to high blood pressure.
+It helps with many health issues that range anywhere from constipation, diarrhoea, to high blood pressure.
 They are the low-sugar exception to the tropical fruits.

 Watermelons are enjoyed by all, essentially because they are sweet and juicy.
 Although they taste sweet, they are low in sugar.
 This means you can munch a large portion of this summer fruit and still have your carbs in check.
 What’s more, they’re also rich in iron.

 A papaya is another fruit that is available all year long.
 Raw or ripe, it can be enjoyed both ways.
 Either way, it’s a great way to get vitamin C into your system.
 They are lower in sugar than the other tropical fruits.